moflo/HTMLKit/README.md

 ## Parsing Fragments

-You can also prase HTML content as a document fragment with a specified context element:
+You can also parse HTML content as a document fragment with a specified context element:

 ```objective-c
 NSString *htmlString = @"<div><h1>HTMLKit</h1><p>Hello there!</p></div>";